OMG! IdolOMG! Idol

 In her 2013 MV The Red Shoes, released by LOEN Entertainment, IU plays an artist seduced into an illusionary world by a pair of red shoes — a haunting nod to the Hans Christian Andersen tale.
 While red spider lilies never appear directly, their spirit lingers in the blood-red hues and themes of psychological entrapment.
 The storyline follows a woman losing herself between creative obsession and bone-deep loneliness.
 Visually, the MV feels like whiplash — flipping between real and unreal, life and death — tightening like a noose around the viewer.

-(G)I-DLE – The Fall and the Pushback
+i-dle – The Fall and the Pushback

-In the MV Oh My God (2020) and their stage performance on Mnet’s Queendom, (G)I-DLE leans into the red spider lily to paint a descent into temptation — and the raw defiance that follows.
+In the MV Oh My God (2020) and their stage performance on Mnet’s Queendom, i-dle leans into the red spider lily to paint a descent into temptation — and the raw defiance that follows.
 Falling petals, harsh red lighting, and bondage imagery mirror the push-pull between guilt and rebirth.
 On stage, the flower becomes a bold statement: this isn’t just a crisis of faith — it’s a scream for reinvention.

 (G)I-DLE's Red Spider Lily